Overview

 - Estimated lot size can be adjusted from the Edit Default View page of the Portal

-- Outdoor details — incorporates a library of 40 common outdoor objects (trees, gazebos, sheds) and 5 area types (grass, driveway, garden) for a visually informative plan
+- Outdoor details — incorporates a library of 40+ common outdoor objects (trees, gazebos, sheds) and 5 area types (grass, driveway, garden) for a visually informative plan.
+Which features appear depends on scan coverage and lot size — see What an iGUIDE Site Plan Represents above.

 Pricing for Eligible Residential Properties